{{ result.summaryTitle }}

 What reference bandwidth should I use?

-The raw ratio fell below one for those speeds, so the calculator applied the minimum OSPF cost of 1.
-Raise the reference bandwidth if those speeds need distinct auto-cost values.
+Their raw ratios are below one, so the minimum OSPF interface cost applies.
+Raise the reference bandwidth if those speeds need distinct automatic costs.

 Yes.
-Entering a manual value from 1 through the selected ceiling makes Effective advertised cost follow that override.
+A configured value from 1 through the selected ceiling replaces the automatic result.
 Enter 0 when no manual cost is configured.

 Glossary: